songzijiang/Huayu-Gloabl/README.md

 └── results/                # Generated GeoTIFF products
 ```

-> [!IMPORTANT]
-> The directory name `assests` is intentionally preserved because it is the
-> path used by the current code.
-Renaming it to `assets` requires updating the
-> corresponding paths in `HuayuGlobal.py`.

 > [!WARNING]
 > A Git clone contains source code and placeholder files only.
 Model weights,